Can we un-learn our loneliness?

 - how we relate to people we don’t know

 Long-term loneliness can blur a person’s objective view of the world.
 A once friendly and warm neighbourhood may often seem strange and uninviting.
 And yet community may be the best remedy for lonely people to grow in confidence and start developing new relationships.
 If you feel lonely, don’t hide it, ask for help.
 Finding an empathetic companion in your area will be an uplifting experience.
-You will feel visible and acknowledged again, and connected in spite of social distancing.
+You will feel visible and acknowledged again.